Twitter’s user growth stagnant, stock tumbles

 Flatline.

 That's the best way to describe Twitter's current status when it comes to adding new users.
-The social network reported Thursday during its second-quarter earnings report (PDF) that it still has 328 million users -- the same figure it had in the last quarter.
+The social network reported Thursday during its second-quarter earnings report (PDF) that it still has 328 million users -- the same figure it had three months ago.

-Back then, three months ago, that was 7 million more users than analysts had predicted, with Twitter executives partially attributing the spike to President Donald Trump's at-times controversial presence on the platform.
+It's also a dramatic drop from the company's tally back in April, during which it counted seven million more users on its service, thanks, in part, to President Donald Trump's at-times controversial presence on the platform.

 This time around, analysts expected Twitter to get at least 4 million more new users, despite it severely trailing rival Facebook, which has more than 2 billion users.

-But there wasn't another "Trump bump" for Twitter, and the company's stock plunged as much as 13 percent, to about $16 a share, after recently hovering close to $26 a share, the same price as its initial public offering in 2013.
+But there wasn't another "Trump bump" for Twitter, and the company's stock plunged as much as 13 percent, to about $16 a share.

 It's not as if Twitter hasn't tried.
 The company has been investing big in livestreaming, and it attempted a redesign in June to make the platform faster and easier to use.
 The effort was met by a mixed reaction, with some people even complaining that a user's profile picture now sits in a circle instead of a square.